unstoppablecarl/downsync/src/markdown/downsync-rules.md

 A Ping may never move within 3" and LOS of an enemy unit or Ping.
 Pings can never move through or end their movement in, a position that would cause them to be automatically revealed by an enemy.

-All Pings have a SPD stat of 8".
-Pings cannot double move.
-A Unit can have a minimum SPD stat of 4".
-So a Ping moving 8" per turn is equivalent to the slowest unit making a double move each turn.
+All Pings have a SPD stat of 4".

 ### Activating

-Pings do not activate or perform actions.
+Pings can only perform a move action to move an additional 4".

 ### Revealing